Hey, it looks like you’ve found my blog!

 I’m a 26-year-old writer and editor, living in the San Francisco Bay Area in sunny California.
 I like iced coffee, tattoos, emojis, self-help books, bodies of water, fall weather, androgynous fashion, and IKEA.

-I’m an optimist helped along with antidepressants, an introvert commonly mistaken for an extrovert, and a Scorpio/Leo rising/Gemini moon, if that means anything to you.
+I’m an optimist helped along with antidepressants, a socially anxious extrovert, and a Scorpio/Leo rising/Gemini moon, if that means anything to you.

 I’m also transgender.
 I began my gender transition about six years ago (and started testosterone two years ago).